severdia/shakespeare-obsidian/scripts_source/markdown/As You Like It/Act 4, Scene 1.md

 ==72==Alas, dear love, I cannot lack thee two hours!

 **ORL.**
 ==73==I must attend the Duke at dinner.
-By two a’ clock I will be with thee again.
+By two o’clock I will be with thee again.

 **ROS.**
 ==74==Ay, go your ways, go your ways; I knew what you would prove; my friends told me as much, and I thought no less.
 That flattering tongue of yours won me. ’Tis but one cast away, and so come death!
-Two a’ clock is your hour?
+Two o’clock is your hour?

 **ORL.**
 ==75==Ay, sweet Rosalind.